Child labour in Pakistan: SPARC

 SPARC has conducted research that goes into producing its publications, including three major books on child labour, juvenile justice and child rights.
 Publications include its annual report "The State of Pakistan's Children", and a large number of brochures, SPARC has also conducted a number of research studies.
 SPARC has continued to ask successive governments to upgrade their laws to set a legal age limit for employment in Pakistan, although they have not been successful.

 Other NGOs

 Other NGOs that have worked on the issue of child labour in Pakistan include organisations such as UNICEF.
 UNICEF supported the NCCWD, drafting of the Child Protection Law and the Child Protection Policy, and initiated the establishment of the Child Protection Monitoring and Data Collecting System.
 Many other NGOs such as ROZAN, SPARC and Shaheen Welfare Trust have worked to protect children.

 Child labour death incidents

+In January 2019, Uzma Bibi, a 16-year-old maid was allegedly tortured and murdered by her employer in Lahore for allegedly stealing a piece of meat.

 An eight-year-old domestic worker Zohra Shah was killed by the couple Hasan Siddiqui & his wife Umm e Kulsoom for mistakenly releasing the couple's two parrots from the cage on 1 June 2020 in Rawalpindi, Pakistan.
 The couple were arrested and charged the same day.

+A 10-year-old domestic worker, Fatima Furiro, was allegedly raped, tortured, and murdered by her employer, Asad Ali Shah Jeelani.
+Asad Shah and his wife, Hina Bibi, and father-in-law, Fayaz Shah, were arrested and charged.

+In popular culture

+A film also made a debut named Gunjal on the child labour.The film features on the life of Iqbal Masih, who was a Child labour activist and murdered in 1995.

+An animated film Under the Blaze on the child labour at bricks kiln is in pre-production.